 But I do not think the matter is in doubt.
 In the realm of religious experience Olivier Rabut has asked whether there exists any unassailable fact.
 He found such a fact in the existence of love.
-It is as though a room were filled with music though one can have no sure knowledge of its source.
-There is in the world, as it were, a charged field of love and meaning; here and there it reaches a notable intensity; but it is ever unobtrusive, hidden, inviting each of us to join.
-And join we must if we are to perceive it, for our perceiving is through our own loving.
+It is as though a room were filled with music though one can had no sure knowledge of its source. is in the world, There ei-exists, as it were, a charged field of love and meaning: